 The nature of the conception and of discovery (when the pregnancy/baby is discovered) will have a big impact on the pregnancy and birth, as will many other factors (see article “Prenatal Developmental Milestones” on my website).You have the potential to really make a big difference in every child’s life, and their family’s life, during this foundation-making period by utilizing cutting edge information from SPPPH to enhance and inform what you are already offering.
 See below for training resources, further reading, and where you can train to become a pre- and perinatal educator (PPNE).

-In acknowledging the consciousness of the one coming in, we also have to accept that we too were conscious when we came in.
-We each have our own coming-in story, which is affecting us today, both personally and professionally.
+In acknowledging the consciousness of the one coming in we have to accept that we too were conscious when we came in.
+We each have our own coming-in story, which is affecting us today both personally and professionally.
 This early story deeply and consistently expresses itself through:

-Your own early imprinting absolutely influences your work in the pregnancy and birthing field.
-Your motivation for being in this field, how you feel and experience it daily, and what drives the decisions you make are all profoundly influenced by your foundation.
-Your own early story is usually what unconsciously draws you to work in the prenatal and birthing profession.
+Our own early imprinting absolutely influences our work in the pregnancy and birthing field.
+Our motivation for being in this field, how we feel and experience it daily, and what drives the decisions we make are all profoundly influenced by our early foundations.
+Our own creation story is usually what unconsciously draws us to work in the prenatal and birthing profession.
 Sometimes we choose this work because we are trying to work out our own issues from back then, albeit unconsciously.
-This usually doesn’t work as a way to achieve deep resolution of our own early dynamics and trauma.
+This usually doesn’t work well as a way to achieve deep resolution of our own early dynamics and trauma.

 When we understand our own deep imprints from the foundational period, it helps us to understand what’s going on in our clients, as well as inside ourselves.
 One of my pre- and perinatal teachers did a session with an obstetrician who had the highest forceps delivery rate in his hospital.
-During his work, the obstetrician discovered that he himself had been delivered quite forcefully by forceps.
-He was acting out his own delivery over and again on unsuspecting babies and moms.
-If all birthing professionals took a deep dive into their own coming-in dynamics, before beginning to work with moms and babies and as an integrated part of their training, we would be able to serve our precious client group from a clear, grounded and conscious base.
-When we are aware enough of our own early imprinting, we can have some healthy differentiation between what happened to us back then and what we are doing now as adult professionals.
-This makes all the difference to us and to our clients.
-I believe that this deeper and expanded awareness would also cut down the high level of burnout amongst birthing professionals.
-If all labor and delivery staff understood early consciousness and were deeply in touch with their own coming-in experience and their inner little one, there could be a radical change for the good in birthing practices, and especially a vast reduction in the currently very high level of medical interventions.
+During his work the obstetrician discovered that he had been delivered very forcefully by forceps.
+In his work he was acting out his own delivery over and again on unsuspecting babies and moms.
+If all birthing professionals took a deep dive into their own coming-in dynamics before beginning to work with moms and babies we would be able to serve our precious client group from a clear, grounded and conscious base.
+When we are aware enough of our own early imprinting we can have some healthy differentiation between what happened to us back then and what we are doing now as adult professionals.
+This can make all the difference to us and to our clients.
+This expanded awareness would also cut down the high level of burnout amongst birthing professionals.
+If all labor and delivery staff, midwives and doula’s understood early consciousness and were deeply in touch with their own coming-in experience and their inner little one, there could be a radical change for the good in birthing practices, in particular a vast reduction in the high level of medical interventions.

-Knowing about your own conception dynamics and imprints, and understanding how they have affected you, is not only good for you but enables you to facilitate the holding of early consciousness for the families that you sit with through their pregnancy and birth.
-You have a deeper capacity to hold space for the one coming in, because you have remembered your own early experiences by reconnecting to the little one inside of you.
-You are able to teach parents from a confident inner knowing that is indisputable.
-Parents will sense your integrated knowing, and it will help them to make the shift into accepting the consciousness of their own unborn child, and their own little one inside of them.
-You can be aware and curious, when you meet a pregnant family, about what the family and the incoming child has already experienced.
+Knowing about our own conception dynamics and imprints, and understanding how they have affected us, enables us to facilitate the holding of early consciousness for the families we sit with through their pregnancy and birth.
+We can develop a deeper capacity to hold space for the one coming in, because we have remembered our own early experiences.
+This felt-sense knowing can give us more confidence to educate parents.
+Parents will sense your integrated knowing and it will help them to make the shift into accepting the consciousness of their own unborn child.
+When we meet a pregnant family we can be aware and curious about what the family and the incoming child has already experienced.
 There may already be some momentous and profound events that are affecting how baby perceives everything in present time.
-Your deeper awareness means that you can now perceive when a family needs some healing for early stress, trauma or difficult dynamics and refer them to the appropriate practitioners.
+Our deeper awareness means that we can perceive when a family needs some healing for early stress, trauma or difficult dynamics and refer them to the appropriate practitioners.